Extending a tenancy

 Changes to the agreement: a new tenancy agreement will need to be put in place.

-The rent can be increased between two fixed term tenancies if the tenant and property manager/owner agree.
+The rent can be increased between two fixed term tenancies if the tenant and property manager/owner agree and it has been at least 12 months since the last rent increase.

 Updating your fixed term agreement end date